Danish-Qaunain/Basic_Banking_System/README.md

 ## Installation
 - Install XAMPP on your device.
-- Download this project, rename the main folder from `BasicBankingSystem-main
+- Download this project, rename the main folder from Basic_Banking_System.
 - Now place in your XAMPP-->htdocs folder

 ``````````````
 Example:
 C:\xampp\htdocs\Basic_Banking_System
 ``````````````
-- Open up the XAMPP Control Panel by searching in the windows search and start the Apache & MySQL modules.
+- Open up the XAMPP Control Panel by searching in the windows search and start the Apache .

 ## How_To_Run
 -